dkbramble-classes/CIS350_Project/README.md

 # CIS350_Project
-Group Project for CIS 350
+Connect 4 Group Project for CIS 350
+To Play:

+Game Modes:
+- Classic - The mode we all know and love.
+Get four of your chips in a row to win!
+(1-4 Real or Computer Players)
+- NEW MODE - TBD